codestoe/peulercloane/readme.md

 #About

-peulercloan is about learning programming languages.
+peulercloane is about learning programming languages.
 The same problems are solved in different programming languages.
-Premise is that the code is easy comprehensible for learners.

 ### For one programming language different solutions?
 Of course! (eg. differnent language versions allow you to use different language features...)